Teachers! Collaborate At SciFri’s Educator Phenomena Forum

 On July 21-22, Science Friday is hosting a phenomena-based learning sessions specially designed for K-12 STEM teachers.
 PD and cool science!

 The Educator Phenomena Forum is a professional development series from Science Friday that connects classroom phenomena-focused practice with contemporary STEM research.
-This summer, we’re kicking it off with four, 60-minute sessions for K-12 teachers.
-During these sessions, educators will:
+Check out the resources created for our sessions from July 2021, with four outstanding STEM researchers and educators!

-Web Building 101: Spiders don’t just build their webs and hope for the best.
-Join biology researcher Sarah Han and engineering and physics teacher Jose Rivas as they explore the different ways spiderwebs and prey capture.
+Web Building 101: Some spiders don’t just build their webs and hope for the best.
+Join biology researcher Sarah Han and engineering and physics teacher Jose Rivas as they explore some dynamic web use by spiders.

 The Olive’s Place in Food Sustainability: Foods like olives, walnuts, and avocados may seem small, but their environmental impact can be large.
-Food scientist Selina Wang and science teacher Autumn Rivera explore how we can plan for foods like olive—and their byproducts—in a more dynamic way.
+Food scientist Selina Wang and science teacher Autumn Rivera explore how we can plan for foods like olive—and their byproducts—to increase sustainability.

 The Ecological Data of Shark-Tooth Tools: Aquatic ecologist Joshua Drew and special education teacher Randy Otaka explore how tools and artifacts from Pacific Islander nations are helping us correct ecological histories.